-Under both plans and with respect to all awards granted to date, the Compensation Committee utilizes two evenly weighted performance criteria: book value per share growth over the award period versus the book value per share growth of the group of companies set forth below (the "plan companies") and annual return on equity growth.
-The companies comprising the plan companies approximates the Company's business mix of property and casualty insurance and annuities.
+The Compensation Committee has to date utilized two evenly weighted performance criteria: book value per share growth over the award period versus the book value per share growth of the group of companies set forth below (the "plan companies") and annual return on equity growth.
+The companies comprising the plan companies approximate the Company's business mix of property and casualty insurance and annuities.